runekaagaard/django-treeform/README.md

 ## Copy

-Copies a key/value pair from the source to the target.
+Read value for given key at the source and write it to the target.
 In normal django code that would look like:

     movie = get_movie()
     {